avamsykiran/Angular_1430PM_24Apr19May2023/README.md

                     Two-Way Data Binding

-                        is used to handling input from the user. two data bidnign work with form elements only.
+                        is used to handling input from the user. two data binding works with form elements only.

                         An attribute directive called 'ngModel' from 'FormsModule' is used for two-way data binding.
                         'FormsModule' is from '@angular/forms'.